yizeyi18/ScalES/doc/refactor2020.rst

   parameters in pw/dg/td. so far only moves things to common/.
 Will see whether a cleaner solution is needed when organizing dg and td.

-- [ ] Make use of the _XCClass in esdfParam and make the treatment of XC cleaner
+- [p] Make use of the `XCFamily_` in esdfParam and make the treatment of XC cleaner.
+This is already done in pw

+- [ ] Release DGDFT 1.0, and write a paper reporting the performance of PWDFT for hybrid functional calculations on multi-GPUs.

 Meeting memos
 ====================